-My name is Marko and I am 24.
-Originally, I come from Croatia.
-I got my bachelor's degree in Mechanical Engineering at the University of Oklahoma, USA.
-Currently, I am a second-year master's student in Integrated Product Design – Innovation Management and Product Development track.
-Apart from studies, I am a basketball player, and I play for Akropol BBK in Basketettan, which is the second division of professional basketball in Sweden.
+Marko comes from Croatia.
+He got his bachelor's degree in Mechanical Engineering at the University of Oklahoma, USA.
+Apart from studies, he is a basketball player, and he plays for Akropol BBK in Basketettan, which is the second division of professional basketball in Sweden.

 What made you choose KTH?